SeaMonster-Studios/shopnsync/README.md

 ## Notes

-If you get a _WDS Disconnected!_ message in your console (and you're using Chrome), be sure to enable the "Allow invalid certificates for resources loaded from localhost." in Chrome by going to [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)
+- If you get a _WDS Disconnected!_ message in your console (and you're using Chrome), be sure to enable the "Allow invalid certificates for resources loaded from localhost." in Chrome by going to [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)
+- If you're used to using Themekit you may notice that the Preview Bar is no longer visible.
+Our personal opinion is that it's visibliy in the way when developing.
+However, you'll still be able to see if you're previewing a theme via a [Shopnsync] message displayed in the console.

 ## License